 If you wish to make a larger contribution, there’s an option to gift amounts up to $75,000 for single filers and up to $150,000 for married filers if pro-rated over 5 years.
 This means you could make a one-time gift equivalent to the 5-year amount and it could all qualify for the federal gift tax exclusion.
 Consult your tax advisor.

 Gifting – Make a Contribution to an Existing Account

 Kids grow out of clothes so fast.
 Toys are lost and discarded.
 Books may or may not be read.
 But making a gift contribution to a child’s college education will last a lifetime.
 There are so many perfect opportunities to give – birthdays, holidays, graduations, and other important occasions.
-And making a gift contribution is easy.
-You may gift into a current Edvest account by downloading an Additional Contribution form and mailing it in with a check.
-You may also ask the account owner for a Ugift code to make online, secure contributions as often as you’d like.
+You may ask the account owner for a Ugift code to make online, secure contributions as often as you’d like.
 Complete your gift by downloading one of our gift of education certificates and presenting it to your loved one for their special occasion.